 PSHE work with learners' real-life experiences, and it is key that both staff and learners are protected in these lessons.
-A safe and supportive environment is created using ground rules.
+A safe and supportive environment is created by the use of around rules.

 - Listen to each other (only one person talks at a time). - Keep to time. - Challenge the statement; not the individual making it. - The 'right' not to answer questions. - No personal questions to be asked by learners or tutors. - If giving an example, make it anonymous. - Everyone has a right to his or her own space. - Right to privacy.